Preparing to be a competitive applicant

 A: You may check your application status at any time by logging into apply.med.ufl.edu and looking in the box that says “Status:”.
 Your communication history will also show you emails sent from our application portal at various stages of receipt of your application materials.

-Q: I know I turned all my formal materials in.
-Why do I keep getting e-mails from you stating that my file is incomplete?
+Q: I know I turned all my application materials in.
+Why did you email me stating that my file is incomplete?

 Q: Why haven’t I heard a decision regarding my application from UF COM, I’ve already heard from all of the other programs I’ve applied to this year?